Mdednnjya/MindScapae/README.md

-# Depression Management App
+# MindScape

-Our app offers a solution for mental health issues by providing an easy-to-use, affordable, and supportive application to help users manage their depression.
+Mindscape is an innovative application designed to address the mental health issues by providing an easy-to-use, affordable, and supportive application to help users manage their depression.
 By integrating AI technology and psychology, we offer effective features for education and depression management.

 ## Key Features